-Nominations are made on a standard form available by clicking on the link above.
-Three sponsors are required, one of which must be an ANS member.
+Nominations are made using a standard nomination form.
+A minimum of three and maximum of seven sponsors are required, one of whom must be an ANS member.
 One sponsor shall be designated as the principal sponsor.
-The principal sponsor has the responsibility of (a) securing the required letters of recommendation from the other two co-sponsors, (b) assembling the nomination package and (c) submitting it to ANS headquarters along with his or her own recommendation of the nominee by the deadline indicated in the call for nominations announcement.
+The principal sponsor has the responsibility of (a) securing the required letters of recommendation from the other co–sponsors, (b) assembling the nomination package and (c) submitting it to ANS headquarters along with his or her own recommendation of the nominee by the deadline indicated in the call for nominations announcement.
 Sponsors of a given candidate should be dispersed geographically, and only one may be from the home institution of the candidate.

-Evidence of the candidate's contributions shall be submitted in the form of written recommendations from the sponsors and others as appropriate, specifying the candidate's outstanding accomplishments and contributions that have benefitted the field of nuclear nonproliferation to the degree meriting consideration for the Dwight D. Eisenhower Award.
-The selection of the Dwight D. Eisenhower Award is determined by critical review and assessment of submitted credentials and qualifications; hence, due care should be exercised in preparation of the nomination package.
-In the process of review and selection, emphasis is placed on excellence of achievement in the field of nuclear nonproliferation as evidenced by (a) outstanding original research, documented in refereed scientific journals or major publications and by (b) outstanding leadership in nuclear nonproliferation, supported by the nomination letters.
+Evidence of the candidate's merit to receive the Eisenhower Medal shall be submitted in the form of written recommendations from the sponsors, specifying the candidate's outstanding accomplishments and contributions in nuclear public policy and/or the field of nuclear nonproliferation.
+The selection of the award is determined by critical review and assessment of submitted credentials and qualifications; hence, due care should be exercised in preparation of the nomination package.
+In the process of review and selection, emphasis is placed on excellence and beneficial impact of achievement in nuclear public policy and/or nuclear nonproliferation as evidenced by (a) outstanding original research, documented in refereed scientific journals or major publications and/or (b) recognized outstanding results achieved through leadership in nuclear public policy and/or nuclear nonproliferation, supported by the nomination letters.